Concealed Weapon Permit

 Finding a Lawyer for Firearm License Revocations in Florida

-If you have been arrested or charged with a concealed weapons charge or are facing a revocation of your concealed weapons license because of an arrest or formal charges, then contact a Tampa criminal defense attorney at Sammis Law Firm.
+If you have been arrested or charged with a concealed weapons charge or are facing a revocation of your concealed weapons license because of an arrest or formal charges, contact a Tampa criminal defense attorney at Sammis Law Firm.

 We can also help you contest a notice of suspension or application suspension by demanding a formal review hearing, when appropriate.